 There is a common misconception among some land managers that if they stomp around a burn site prior to ignition, turtles and snakes will flee the area.
 This is untrue.
 Most turtles and snakes “freeze” when heavy machinery or stomping happens in an area rather than fleeing.
 Especially when herpetofauna have newly emerged from hibernation in the spring, and just prior to starting hibernation in the fall, they are likely to be very sluggish and unable to escape fire, mowers, predation, etc.

+When burning after March 15, you can minimize harm for many species if cool (overcast, and under 50°F) conditions have persisted for many days.
+Management plans should be flexible, allowing you to respond to each year’s conditions.
 Spring burns in close proximity to snake hibernacula should be conducted well before the active season or NOT AT ALL.
 Fire breaks and buffers constructed around known hibernacula may protect animals during a burn, but this isn’t a given.

 Fall burns should follow an approach that takes the above guidelines into consideration.
 October is analogous to late March or early April, therefore many species may still periodically be on the ground surface and active.
 Burning prior to November 1 is discouraged.